-The online Graduate application link is the following: https://graduateadmissions.aub.edu.
-Ib or on SLATE at https://join.aub.edu.lb/apply/.
+The online graduate application can be accessed at https://join.aub.edu.lb/apply/.

 Applications submitted will be reviewed based on the deadlines stated below (and indicated on the online application), and decisions of the department/program and the Graduate Studies Committee will be announced by the Office of Admissions.
-Accepted applicants are given one month to decide whether to accept, defer, or decline admission.
+Accepted applicants are given one month to accept, defer, or decline the offer of admission.

-FOR ADMISSIONS TO: APPLICATION DEADLINE DECISIONS Spring 2024-25 Tuesday, November 5, 2024 Monday, December 16,2024 Fall 2025-26 Thursday, March 13, 2025 Friday, May 16, 2025
+FOR ADMISSIONS TO: APPLICATION DEADLINE DECISIONS Spring 2025-26 Thursday, November 6, 2025 Monday, December 15, 2025 Fall 2026-27 Thursday, March 12, 2026 Friday, May 15, 2026